 However, Wakanda’s technology allows them to hide in plain sight while the rest of the world believes them to be a poor, third-world country.
 That is a major plot point in the movie, and makes for one of the strongest and most ingrained ethical statements in Marvel history.
 But there’s so much more to Black Panther than that, including a couple of ways that it ties to Avengers: Infinity War.
 Consider yourself officially warned: Major spoilers are ahead!

-The visuals and cast alone are worth the price of admission
+The visuals and cast are amazing

 There are a whole lot of things to like about Black Panther.
 Chadwick Boseman leads an excellent cast that includes Lupita Nyong’o, Michael B. Williams, Forest Whitaker, Angela Bassett, and Andy Serkis, among others.
 Boseman’s T’Challa, the new king of Wakanda, takes us along for his exciting and sometimes emotional journey.

 His sister, Shuri, is young but is also one of the bright points of the movie.
 She plays the Q to T’Challa’s James Bond by providing Black Panther with a slick new suit and other neat, high-tech gadgets.
 If vibranium cars and fake arms that shoot lasers are your thing, you’ll love Black Panther.

 But those aren’t the only cool visuals.
 The use of vibrant colors — such as purple, pink, and gold — throughout the film is a thing of beauty, and it appears everywhere; the sky, the dirt, even in the new Black Panther suit.

 If it’s not Marvel’s best movie, it’s definitely close